Content Management Systems for Multi-Language Sites

 4- The API constructs should already have provisioning for language in their features.
 It should be constructed so that you and your translation partner can simply manage your content and push online material through an API connection or CMS connector without copying and pasting or exporting and importing source and translated content.

-How to manage a multi-language CMS for your website
+How to manage a multilingual website CMS

 A multilingual content management system provides flexibility to structure the taxonomy of the content of your multilingual website in such a way the multiple languages can be incorporated seamlessly and without trouble.